-- The Board of Directors and the Appointments and Remuneration Committee, within the boundaries of their competences, shall endeavour that the election of candidates falls on persons of recognized solvency, competence and experience, paying particular attention to those people called on to cover posts as independent Directors as established in Article 6 of these Regulations. - The Board of Directors shall not propose or appoint, for the post of independent Director, any person that is related to the management of the Company or is linked by family, professional or commercial reasons to the Executive Directors or Executive Officers of the Company.
+- 1. The Board and the ARC, within the boundaries of their competences, shall endeavour that the election of candidates falls on persons of recognized solvency, competence and experience, paying particular attention to those people called on to cover posts as independent Directors as established in Article 6 of the Regulations. - 2.
+The Board shall not propose or appoint, for the post of independent Director, any person that is related to the management of the Company or is linked by family, professional or commercial reasons to the Executive Directors or Executive Officers of the Company.